 Read the Cramer Fire OSHA Briefing Paper Citation.

 I will remember this place and those selfless men’s names for the rest of my life; Jeff Allen and Shane Heath.
-Every July 22nd, I will think of your mothers, fathers, and their fellow Yellow Shirts.
+Every July 22nd, I will think of your mothers, fathers, and the heroic Yellow Shirts.

-How to get to the Cramer Fire Firefighter Memorial
+How to get to the Cramer Fire Firefighters Memorial

-Marker is near North Fork, Idaho, in Lemhi County.
-You can reach the Marker from Salmon River Road (Route 30 at milepost 11), 11 miles west of Lewis and Clark Highway (U.S. 93), on the right when traveling west.
+The brown marker sign is near North Fork, Idaho, in Lemhi County.
+You can reach the Cramer Fire Firefighters Memorial from Salmon River Road (Route 30 at milepost 11), 11 miles west of Lewis and Clark Highway (U.S. 93), on the right when traveling west.
 Look for the Ranger Station.
 Turn north on the Station driveway, parking is available west of the station.
 Click here for map.

-Marker is at or near this postal address: US Forest Service Indianola Ranger Station, North Fork ID 83466, United States of America.
+The Cramer Fire Firefighters Memorial Marker is at or near the postal address: US Forest Service Indianola Ranger Station, North Fork ID 83466, United States of America.
 Click here for directions.

-Park and cross the footbridge over Indian Creek.
-The memorial is also visible from Indian Creek Road, Forest Road 36, immediately west of the Station.
+Visitors can park in the gravel lot and cross the footbridge over Indian Creek.
+The Firefighters Memorial is also visible from Indian Creek Road, Forest Road 36, immediately west of the Ranger Station.